gparatore123/nightmare/modules/06-ROP/unit_07.md

 }
 ```

-We know how to solve this one: we overflow the buffer and we overwrite
+We know how to solve this one: we overflow the buffer and overwrite
 the return the address for vuln() with bad().
-To do this, first we can
+First, we can
 look at the disassembled code to see where the buffer is declared into
 relation to the return address: